qbicsoftware/research-data-management/docs/rawdata/raw_data_request_server_access.md

-# Request Access as a data submitter
+# Request Server Access

-This section gives an overview on how to submit data as an external party.
+This section gives an overview on how to request access to our upload server to submit data from outside of the University Tübingen network.

 !!! tip
     Should you be a member of the university of Tübingen you can immediately [upload your data](raw_data_upload.md) and skip this process.